Does Google Understand The Way You Write Your Content?

 The Content Itself

-If Google understands the context you write in some way or another, it’s likely to assess and judge context as well.
+If Google understands the context you write in some way or another, it’s likely to assess and judge context.
 The better your copy matches Google’s notion of the context, the better its chances.
 So thin content with limited scope is going to be at a disadvantage.

-Readability (that is to say, making your text as easy-to-read as possible without compromising your message).
+Readability (that is to say, making your text as easy to read as possible without compromising your message).
 Structure (that is to say, adding clear subheadings and transitions).
 Context (that is to say, adding clear explanations that show how what you’re saying relates to what is already known about a topic).

-The better you do, the easier your users and Google alike will understand your text and what it tries to achieve.
-Especially because Google seems to basically be trying to create a model that mimics the way we humans process language and information.
+Mainly because Google seems to be trying to create a model that mimics the way we humans process language and information.
 And yes, adding your keyphrase to your text still helps Google to match your page to a query.